gavinlyonsrepo/raspberrypi_tempmon/README.md

 a Raspberry Pi 2/3 and outputs them in Centigrade together with datetime stamp.

-The program has six features
+The program has seven features
 1. Normal mode - output to screen with optional LED output.
 2. Continuous mode - output to screen with optional LED output.
 3. Logfile mode   - output to single logfile(also mail mode if alarm mode on and triggered).
 4. Logfolder mode - output to multiple logfile in separate folders.
 5. Mail mode  - output to email.
 6. Graph mode - Displays a graph of logfile created in mode 3
+7. Graph mode 2 - Displays a graph of GPU data in realtime

 In normal mode output, Data is sent to the terminal with option to repeat or quit.
 A LED will light and Data in red is displayed in screen for an on Alarm state if setup.

-In continuous mode entered by option -c, The program enters a delay between each display as a default this is set to 5 seconds by entered a number argument after -c this can be adjusted for example "-c 60" will wait 60 seconds between scans.
+In continuous mode entered by option -c, The program enters a delay between scan.
+This delay is set by positive integer argument placed after -c.
+For example "-c 30" will wait 30 seconds between scans.
 Data is sent to terminal screen.
-A LED will light if for an on Alarm state if set.
+A LED will light if on Alarm state is set.
 If an alarm limit is on and triggered by CPU going above limit, data in red is displayed in screen.

 For mode 3 an email is sent using mode 5 function, but with warning in title and the log file is appended with error text.